leobudima/elogii-blog/content/how-to-improve-fleet-dispatching.md

 ### #2 Clear Communication

-It’s more useful to over communicate than to miss an important update.
+It’s more useful to over-communicate than to miss an important update.

 A delay in communication can negatively affect customers and overall operations.